 <configSections> <section name="MySQL" type="MySql.Data.MySqlClient.MySqlConfiguration, MySql.Data"/> </configSections> <MySQL> <CommandInterceptors> <add name="myC" type="CommandApp.MyCommandInterceptor,CommandApp" /> </CommandInterceptors> </MySQL> <configSections> <section name="MySQL" type="MySql.Data.MySqlClient.MySqlConfiguration, MySql.Data"/> </configSections> <MySQL> <ExceptionInterceptors> <add name="myE" type="ExceptionStackTraceTest.MyExceptionInterceptor,ExceptionStackTraceTest" /> </ExceptionInterceptors> </MySQL>

-Once you have done that, your connection strings can look like these:
+After you have done that, your connection strings can look like these:

 MySqlConnection c1 = new MySqlConnection(@"server=localhost;pooling=false; commandinterceptors=myC"); MySqlConnection c2 = new MySqlConnection(@"server=localhost;pooling=false; exceptioninterceptors=myE");